Tiny-Earth/DemoSite/site/src/inclusive.md

     *Call to mind a course you are teaching, have taught, or are planning to teach.*

-    Which dimension(s) do you tend to think about most in your teaching?
+    What is your understanding of the term “climate dimension”?

     Which dimension(s) may require more attention for you to consider?

 ### The Climate Dimension

-Course climate is the manifestation of all the decisions that influence the learning environment.
-As instructors, our role is to examine how we set up and sustain learning experiences to be inclusive (Dewsbury & Brame, 2019; Bell et al., 2016).
-An inclusive course climate is one where all students feel welcomed, valued, and supported in their learning, regardless of backgrounds and identities (Brame, 2019).
+Course climate encompasses the intellectual, social, emotional, and physical environment in a class (Ambrose et al., 2010).
+It is shaped by a combination of instructor decisions,  student interactions, and broader influences.
+As instructors, we play a key role in shaping this climate by designing and sustaining learning experiences to be welcoming and inclusive (Dewsbury & Brame, 2019; Bell et al., 2016).
+An inclusive course climate ensures that all students, regardless of background or identity, feel valued and supposed in their learning (Brame, 2019).
+As instructors, our role is to examine how we set up and sustain an inclusive course climate (Dewsbury & Brame, 2019; Bell et al., 2016).

 ### The Instructor Dimension